Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. What are the long-term goals of HNMI?

 The long term goals of HNMI are to develop course materials for all the main topics taught in a course in Numerical Methods.
-This will depend on continued funding of the project.

 Back to Top